 As mentioned, Microsoft Teams is accessible from anywhere and from any desktop or mobile device (on iOS or Android).

-Users are required to log in with the same process used for Office 365: through multi-factor authentication and secure guest access.
+Users must log in using the same process used for Office 365: through multi-factor authentication and secure guest access.
 Your data is also constantly encrypted, both in transit and at rest.

 When collaborating with others, private and public settings among teams are also customisable; ensuring projects and conversations are only accessed by those authorised.